BEMER physical vascular therapy is a therapy designed to improve circulation in the body’s smallest blood vessels: the microcirculation.

 Application of BEMER therapy stimulates vessel movement or ‘vasomotion.’

 The term vasomotion describes rhythmic changes in the diameter of arterioles and small arteries, which play a vital role in the distribution of blood throughout the tissue.
 This leads to considerable improvement to the microcirculation and optimizes capillary circulation.

 Please note that we do not provide Bemer Physical Vascular Therapy as a standalone therapy.
-It is included as part of a comprehensive approach in our Anti-Inflammatory Programme and Integrative Cancer Programme.
+It is included as part of a comprehensive approach in our Integrative Cancer Programme.

 You will be lying comfortably on a couch (the treatment position can be adjusted according to your comfort and/or disability if necessary).

 Prior to treatment, you will be asked to take a natural, potent anti-inflammatory agent in order to maximize its delivery and action on chronically inflamed cells and tissues.
 By enhancing the microcirculation, the BEMER therapy will aid the transport of this natural anti-inflammatory to your cells.
 You can help to optimize the BEMER treatment by ensuring you are well hydrated before treatment, and by avoiding caffeine and nicotine at least on the day of treatment.